MikeJR111/pyspark-projects/Analysing Trip Data/README.md

 supply, drivers would spend more time idle impacting their revenue.
 Here, we want to employ various operations on the dataset using Spark to answer different queries.

+## Purpose:
+implement various solutions based on RDDs and DataFrames in PySpark for the given queries related to trip data analysis.

 ## Dataset:

 The data used here is a simulated dataset, which mainly records trips that happened on the